erkara/Intel-Image-Classification-with-Pytorch/ImageApplications/ReadMe.txt

 Several image processing applications will be presented in deep learning setting.
-Whenever necessary, we will dive into theory with possible Pytorch implementation.helo work;s
+Whenever necessary, we will dive into theory with possible Pytorch implementation.
+Also add some other stuff